Police admit Texas shooting suspect ‘could be anywhere’

 The victims were identified on Sunday as Sonia Argentina Guzman, 25, her eight-year-old son Daniel Enrique Laso, Diana Velazquez Alvarado, 21, Julisa Molina Rivera, 31, and Josué Jonatán Cáceres, 18, according to 12 News.
 Several children were at the home when the violence unfolded.

-Earlier reports by NPR suggested police had located and surrounded the suspect somewhere in the Houston area, but a Saturday night update by the SJCSO stated that Mr Oropeza is still at large.
-On Sunday night, the FBI said in a statement that Mr Oropeza is considered armed and dangerous and the public is advised not to approach him.
+Earlier reports by NPR suggested police had located and surrounded the suspect somewhere in the Houston area, but a Saturday night update by the SJCSO stated that Mr Oropesa is still at large.
+On Sunday night, the FBI said in a statement that Mr Oropesa is considered armed and dangerous and the public is advised not to approach him.

-SJCSO Greg Capers said Mr Oropeza “could be anywhere,” adding that investigators have found a cell phone and clothing believed to belong to Mr Oropeza.
+SJCSO Greg Capers said Mr Oropesa “could be anywhere,” adding that investigators have found a cell phone and clothing believed to belong to Mr Oropesa.
 K-9 units from the Texas Department of Correction “picked up a scent and then … lost that scent in the water,” according to Fox News.

 Authorities have continued searching in the vicinity of the crime scene.
 Mr Capers said that authorities had widened the search to as far as 20 miles (32 kilometres) from the scene of the shooting.

-Note: This article was amended on May 2 2023.
-It originally contained an incorrect spelling of the suspect’s name, as this was how the FBI initially identified him.